blynkkk/docs/troubleshooting/general-issues.md

 * you should wait for a while to reboot the server
 * run traceroute command in your OS terminal, contact your ISP and provide them with this data

-## I can't see all metadata in Blynk.App
+## I can't see all metadata in Blynk.Apps

 **What could be the reason:**